SonarSource/helm-chart-sonarqube/charts/sonarqube/README.md

 3. Redeploy SonarQube with the same helm chart (see [Install instructions](#installing-the-chart))
 4. Browse to http://yourSonarQubeServerURL/setup and follow the setup instructions
 5. Reanalyze your projects to get fresh data

+### Upgrade from sonarqube-lts to this chart

+Please carefully read the [Upgrade doc above](./README#upgrade) and **backup** your db instance before atempting the migration.

+As Sonarqube only requires the database instance as persistence data, the general upgrade process will be to uninstall your instance, before installing the new lts.

+First verify your value file and if the parameters are still compatible with the targeted chart, adjusting if necessary.

+#### Upgrade with an external database

+If you are using an external database, that scenario is the simpler as you dont have any persistent data inside kubernetes

+#### Upgrade when using the embedeed postgresql chart ( not recommended )

+**Disclaimer** : The embedeed postgresql chart should only be used for testing and not for production usage.

+If one want to upgrade in that case, uninstalling the chart will keep the PVC alive. which can then be reused.

+Either by specifying ```postgresql.existingClaim``` in the values ( recommended )

+Or by not doing anything.
+If you have the exact same values, the name of the PVC will be generated the same and reused as is.

 ## Ingress